MannaArkadeb/CCTV-Footage-Person-Detection/README.md

 ## Input and Output
 A video (generally taken from CCTV footage) is given as input to my model.
 As output, it then gives a .csv log file showing time stamp of entry and exit of each person in hh:mm:ss and a video showing bounding boxes around each person detected in input video is formed.
 ## Requirements and Installation
 In this project following modules were installed.
-These installations are mostly done automatically in the code but only the byte_tracker.py file of yolox folder inside the ByteTrack folder.
+These installations are mostly done automatically in the code but only the byte_tracker.py file of yolox folder inside the ByteTrack folder is edited.
 The edited file is also provided.

     1) Python 3.8+